aws-samples/serverless-patterns/eventbridge-pipes-ddbstream-sfn/README.md

 ## How it works

-Previously, whenever we needed DynamoDB Streams to send messages to Step Functions based on changes made to your DynamoDB table, we had to implement a Lambda function in between DynamoDB and Step Functions because DynamoDB streams only supported Lambda as its destination.
+Previously, whenever we needed DynamoDB Streams to send messages to Step Functions based on changes made to your DynamoDB table, we had to implement a Lambda function in between DynamoDB and Step Functions because Amazon DynamoDB streams did not support AWS Step Functions as a target directly.

 But at re:Invent 2022, AWS launched a new feature for Amazon EventBridge known as EventBridge Pipes.